divyap09/Notes/Database/PL SQL.md

 ### Anonymous block:

-Blocks which don’t have any name.
+Blocks which don't have any name.

 Unlike anonymous block, we can have blocks with names like procedures, function etc.